NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 ```

 You will get something like `GenerationResult(text='', token_ids=[23, 14, 3, 29871, 3], ...)`, note that the `text` field is empty since the tokenizer is not activated.

-## Fine grain control (Danger Zone)
-The high-level API is designed to be easy to use with hiding and auto-configuring most of the details, ideally, you don't need to touch the low-level details.
-However, if you want to fine-tune the underlying details, it is still possible to do so with two temporary APIs:

-1. `ModelConfig._set_additional_options` to set additional options for the model, such as some TensorRT shape range.
-2. `LLM(..., **_additional_options)` to set extra options for the LLM pipeline, such as some runtime optimization knobs.

-Note that, both APIs are not stable and we aim to gradually remove them, please use them with caution.